aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

 var result = (d + c) + (a + b);
 ```

-With considering two ways of calculating above, it's apparently that the second way is faster.
+With considering two ways of calculating above, it's obvious that the second way is faster.
 Why?
 That's because each adding of the first way has relied on the result of previous step, while tasking of adding `c` and `d` is completely isolated from adding `a` and `b`.
 Therefore, the second way has saved some time by executing them in parallel.

 > Even if it is asynchronous, remember that it does not mean to use multiple threads.